UK Examining Epstein's Use of Airports for Trafficking

 By Muvija M

-Essex Police said on Wednesday they were looking at information that had emerged about private flights into and out of Stansted Airport, to the northeast of London, following the publication by the U.S. government of millions of documents on Epstein at the end of January.
+Two regional police forces said on Wednesday they were reviewing information about private flights linked to Epstein following the publication by the U.S. government of millions of documents on the disgraced financier at the end of January.

-"We continue to work collaboratively to assess the details being made public to allow us to understand any potential impact arising from the millions of documents that have been published," the National Police Chiefs’ Council (NPCC) said in a statement.
+"We continue to work collaboratively to assess the details being made public to allow us to understand any potential impact arising from the millions of documents that have been published," the National Police Chiefs’ Council said in a statement.

 The Epstein furore has already had a major impact in Britain.

-Two police forces are looking into the former British ambassador to the U.S., Peter Mandelson, and the younger brother of King Charles, Andrew Mountbatten-Windsor, over allegations of misconduct in public office.
+Two police forces are looking into Peter Mandelson, the former British ambassador to the U.S., and the younger brother of King Charles, Andrew Mountbatten-Windsor, over allegations of misconduct in public office.
 The Epstein files suggested both had forwarded confidential government documents to the late U.S. financier.

 Both men have denied any wrongdoing and said they regret their friendships with Epstein, but they have not responded to specific requests for comment after the latest files were published.